flownative/docker-base/README.md

 This image contains a simple mechanism for automatic execution of init-scripts when the container is started.

-When included `init.sh` script is used as an ENTRYPOINT of your Docker container, it scans the directory `/opt/flownative/init/etc/init.d` for `.sh` files.
+When included, the `init.sh` script is used as an ENTRYPOINT of your Docker container, it scans the directory `/opt/flownative/init/etc/init.d` for `.sh` files.
 The scripts are then called in an alphabetical order, so it makes sense to prefix filenames with a number, if the order is important.

 The `init.d` directory might contain files like these: